Jungle Run

-Jungle Run is a British children's television game show that aired on CITV as part of the ITV network from 10 September 1999 to 29 November 2006.
+Jungle Run is a British children's television game show produced by Granada Kids.
+The programme aired on CITV as part of the ITV network from 10 September 1999 to 29 November 2006.

 It is similar to shows such as Fort Boyard and The Crystal Maze.
 The show has had three presenters, referred to as the "Jungle Guide": Dominic Wood from 1999 to 2000, Chris Jarvis from 2001 to 2002 and Michael Underwood from 2003 to 2006.

 Similarly to The Crystal Maze, the set was constructed inside an adapted aircraft hangar.
 The Wood era of the show was filmed at the disused air base RAF Finningley near Doncaster; the Jarvis and Underwood series' were filmed at RAF Newton near Nottingham, sharing production space with the later original series run of Robot Wars.

 Format

 A team of children come upon a mythical jungle ruled by the Jungle King, where the goal is to win treasure from the Temple of the Jungle King.
 On their way they compete in 5 challenges (3 or 4 in celebrity editions) to win time inside the temple to better their chance of winning the top prize.
 In the first 2 series, bananas win them time in the final challenge.
 However, from series 3 onward, these are replaced with silver monkey statues, each one giving them 10 seconds in the final challenge.
 There was also one golden banana worth 50 bananas, later replaced with a ruby monkey worth 20 seconds, in each episode, with the total amount of possible time standing at 3:20.